alexerne-git/TransformerSmallDecoder/Code/readme.md

 ### 3. **Evaluation**
 - **Metric - Perplexity**:
   - The model is evaluated on the test dataset by computing the average loss for non-overlapping windows of `block_size`.
-  - Perplexity is calculated as the exponential of the average loss, representing how well the model predicts the test data (lower perplexity is better).
+  - Perplexity is calculated as the exponential of the average loss, representing how well the model predicts the test data
 ```
 window_losses = []